-We’ve always known Dolly Parton to have a wicked sense of humor (she once quipped: “I tried every diet in the book.
+We’ve always known that Dolly Parton has a wicked sense of humor.
+(She once quipped, “I tried every diet in the book.
 I tried some that weren’t in the book.
 Then I tried eating the book and it tasted better than most of the diets!”).
-A resurfaced quote from 2012 is proof that Dolly knows two things: country music and how to make people laugh.
-In an interview while promoting her memoir, Dream More (Buy on Amazon, $14.30), the country legend shared a hilarious anecdote about the time she entered a look-alike contest as herself — and lost.
+Here’s a story that proves Dolly knows two things: country music and how to make people laugh.
+In an interview while promoting her 2013 memoir, Dream More (Buy from Amazon, $14.30), the country legend shared a hilarious anecdote about the time she entered a look-alike contest as herself — and lost.

 Considering Dolly Parton is already pretty over-the-top, we can only imagine what an amplified version of herself looks like.
 However, the only thing we’d want to see more than that is the man who beat Dolly and won the contest.
-We’d bet Dolly, who is only 5 feet tall, was dwarfed by her competitors — even in heels!
-And though Dolly didn’t reign supreme at her own look-alike contest, she’s the only Dolly Parton in our hearts.
+We’d bet Dolly, who is only five feet tall, was dwarfed by her competitors — even in heels!
+And though Dolly didn’t reign supreme at her own look-alike contest, she’ll always be the only Dolly Parton in our hearts.

 For Dolly, the sting of losing eventually went away.
-Of course, with her theme park and a music career that’s still chugging along, Dolly has plenty of other things to occupy her thoughts.
+Of course, with her theme park, a music career that’s still chugging along, and her amazing contribution toward the effort to end the Covid pandemic, Dolly has plenty of other things to occupy her thoughts.